-In addition, students undertake Christian Studies using the Lutheran Education Australia syllabus, LIFE.
+In addition, students undertake Christian Studies using the Lutheran Education Australia curriculum.

-While the Junior School curriculum is broad, Literacy and Numeracy are particularly emphasised to enable all children to progress to the next stage of their school life.
+While the primary curriculum is broad, Literacy and Numeracy are particularly emphasised to enable all children to progress to the next stage of their school life.

-Faith Lutheran College, Redlands Junior School aims to foster leadership and active citizenship skills and dispositions in students.
+In the Junior years we aim to foster leadership and active citizenship skills and dispositions in students.
 A range of opportunities exist for students to participate in leadership and citizenship programs, including: